The Best Way to Pick a Watermelon

 It won’t officially be summer until you’ve had your first watermelon of the season.
 Chances are, though, that it’s been about a year since you’ve bought your last watermelon.
 Do you remember how to pick out a good one?
 Did you ever really know?

 Here’s what you need to look for in order to spot the perfect picnic-worthy specimen.

 There’s a definite art to picking the very best watermelons.
 It involves weighing the watermelon between your hands, turning it over, and giving it a firm thwap! on the underside.
 Why?
 A heavy watermelon with a splotch on its belly and a hollow sound means it is brimming with juice and at the peak of its ripeness.

-Buying watermelons at a farmers market takes out much of the guesswork.
-Farmers know their business and will only harvest watermelons for sale when they’re truly ripe.
+Lucky for you, buying watermelons at a farmers market takes out much of the guesswork: Farmers know their business and will only harvest watermelons for sale when they’re truly ripe.
 When in doubt, ask the farmer to pick a melon for you.
 At a farmers market, you can also taste a sample and feel confident that the watermelon you take home will taste the same.

 Do you have any other tips for picking the ripest watermelon from the bunch?